neu-spiral/Neural-Point-Processes/README.md

-# Neural Point Processes for Pixel-wise Regression
+# Neural Point Processes for Pixel-wise Regression (AISTATS 2025)

 This repository contains the implementation of the paper "Neural Point Processes for Pixel-wise Regression," which introduces a novel approach combining 2D Gaussian Processes with neural networks to address pixel-wise regression problems in sparsely annotated images.
 Our method, termed Neural Point Processes (NPP), leverages spatial correlations between sparse labels on images to improve regression accuracy significantly.